Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Introduction

 {\bf Acknowledgments.} This work has been influenced very much by Andr\'e Joyal, whom we thank for enlightening discussions and advice, and specifically for suggesting to us to investigate the notion of split decomposition spaces.
+We also thank Louis Carlier and Alex Cebri\'an for useful feedback, and the referee for pertinent suggestions, which led to improved exposition.